bsgeorgi/unidayschallenge/README.md

 # UNiDAYS Discounts Coding Challenge

 ## Introduction
-I have completed unidays challenge.
+I have completed unidays discount coding challenge.
 The solution is written in C#.
 To test the programm, pull the repository and run Unidays.sln

 ## Pricing Rules